-If Girls Just Want to Have Fun’s buoyant, candy-colored, spirit captured the zeitgeist of the moment, the follow-up single, Time After Time—an even bigger hit—proved that there was a great deal more than having fun to Cyndi Lauper, who Newsweek magazine had dubbed the “New Wave Gracie Allen.”
+If Girls Just Want to Have Fun’s buoyant, candy-colored spirit captured the zeitgeist of the moment, the follow-up single, Time After Time—an even bigger hit—proved that there was a great deal more than having fun to Cyndi Lauper, who Newsweek magazine had dubbed the “New Wave Gracie Allen.”
 In addition to being a balls-to-the-wall rock singer, with Time After Time and it’s tender video, Lauper showed she possessed something richer and altogether more unexpected: the ability to touch your heart.
-As I’m learning from her book, Cyndi’s early life was more difficult than I ever knew and, like the greatest chanteuses, she has used her challenges to great professional advantage.
+As I learned from her book, Cyndi’s early life was more difficult than I ever knew and, like the greatest chanteuses, she has used her challenges to great professional advantage.
 In other words, when Cyndi sings it can make you cry.
 Being a lifelong outsider had informed everything about Lauper’s work, both musical and philanthropic.
 Her empathy has motivated her tireless work on behalf of the LGBT community over the years, despite being neither L, G, B, or T. She is only “C,” for “Cyndi,” but wholly “one of us.”

-Cyndi Lauper and I arrived at almost the same moment: me to New York City and she from the city to the international stage.
-To be young, gay, and unleashed on Greenwich Village in 1983 created the vertiginous sensation for me of almost riding her success like a wave, I could feel it moving underneath me.
+Cyndi Lauper and I arrived on the scene at almost the same moment: me to New York City and she from the city to the international stage.
+Maybe that’s why I felt such a strong connection to her sudden success.
+Indeed, as I pounded the same Manhattan streets as Cyndi, I remember feeling as if I were somehow riding her success like a wave; I could feel it swelling all around me with the release of each successive single.
 Cyndi had worked at the vintage store Screaming Mimi’s on the upper west side, I worked downtown at Antique Boutique.
-By 1984 I was being stopped in the street because people thought I was Cyndi’s guitarist John McCurry (he also played for John Waite, whose Missing You was one of the biggest songs of that year).
+By 1984, I was being stopped in the street because people thought I was Cyndi’s guitarist John McCurry (he also played for John Waite, whose “Missing You” was one of the biggest songs of that year).
 I liked it when people would mistake me for someone famous because it made me feel important, if only by proxy.
 I knew, however, that it wasn’t half as wonderful as being recognized for something you actually did yourself.
 Years later when I got to know many famous people, I was disabused of this idea, observing that being famous either personally or by proxy was, at best, a mixed bag.

 Looking back on those days I have many nice memories.
-Considering how many people I knew who worked with her and, later, how many friends I had at her label, Epic Records, it’s surprising that I’ve never met Cyndi, but I never get tired of listening to her sing or singing her praises.
+Considering how many people I knew who worked with her and, later, how many friends I had at her then label, Epic Records, it’s surprising that I’ve never met Cyndi, but I never get tired of listening to her sing or singing her praises.
 Here’s a P.S.A.
-I did for Cyndi’s “We Give A Damn” organization when I was on Sundance Channel’s Girls Who Like Boys Who Like Boys (another near miss!)
+I did for Cyndi’s “We Give A Damn” organization when I was on Sundance Channel’s Girls Who Like Boys Who Like Boys (another near miss.)